-The net cash used in operating activities increased to -19.6 million euros in 2015 from -13.4 million euros in 2014.
-This increase was mainly driven by the increase in research and development activities and the inclusion of Coretherapix in the consolidation scope.
+Net cash outflow from operating activities was 19.6 million euros for the year ended December 31, 2015 compared to net cash outflow of 13.4 million euros for the year ended December 31, 2014.
+This increase is mainly due to an increase in research and development activities and the consolidation of Coretherapix in the consolidation scope.